-1.5.1 This OMP will be due for review two years from the date of approval, as a result of any incidents which may lead to the requirement for immediate review or the OMP guidance changing, whichever is the sooner.
+1.5.1 This document will be due for review two years from the date of approval, or, as a result of any incidents which may lead to the requirement for immediate review or the OMP guidance changing, whichever is the sooner.
 The circumstances which would warrant a review are the following:

-- Experiencing an odour incident. - Additional odorous waste streams accepted on site. - Increase waste volumes accepted and stored. - Development of site infrastructure - new buildings. - Installation of new equipment or plant - baler/loading shovel/sort-line/ etc.
+- a) Experiencing an odour incident - b) Additional odorous waste streams accepted on site. - c) Increase waste volumes accepted and stored. - d) Development of site infrastructure - new buildings. - e) Installation of new equipment or plant - baler/loading shovel/sort-line/ etc.